lowleveldesign/process-governor/README.md

   -e, --cpurate=VALUE        The maximum CPU rate in % for the process.
 If
                                you also set the affinity, the rate will apply only to the selected CPU cores.
-(Windows 8.1+) --bandwidth=VALUE      The maximum bandwidth for outgoing network traffic in bytes for the process (accepted
+(Windows 8.1+) --bandwidth=VALUE      The maximum bandwidth (in bytes) for the process outgoing network traffic (accepted suffixes: K,
-                               suffixes: K, M, or G).
+                               M, or G).
 (Windows 10+) -r, --recursive            Apply limits to child processes too (will wait for all processes to finish).
       --newconsole           Start the process in a new console window.